 Tipping at the standard rate is reimbursable as long as it falls within the daily meal expense limit.
 Typically, the College will reimburse tips up to 15% of the meal value.
-If the service is exceptional, reimbursement of tips up to 20% is permitted.

 Lunches normally do not qualify for non-taxable reimbursement on one-day business trips unless they are related to the business at hand.
 For instance, one-day business trips to attend seminars or educational presentations in which the programming continues during the lunch hour may have lunch reimbursed if not already included in the price of the event.